lithictech/webhookdb-demos/README.md

 to write data directly into your database.
 For most query patterns, this does not provide much of a benefit over the other options, but it is available if needed.

-From an integration standpoint, the code looks very similar to `app-fdw-db`, but without the FDW part.
+From an integration standpoint, the code looks very similar to [`app-fdw-db`](https://github.com/lithictech/webhookdb-demos/tree/main/app-fdw-rb), but using whatever schema you want us to write into, rather than the FDW foreign schema.

 ## Unit testing with WebhookDB